+The committee may grant awards under the Amended and Restated Stock Plan that are intended to qualify as "performance-based compensation" within the meaning of Section 162(m) of the Internal Revenue Code.
 Performance awards will provide their holders the right to receive payments, in whole or in part, upon the achievement of goals established by the committee during performance periods established by the committee.
-A performance award granted under the Amended and Restated Stock Plan may be denominated or payable in cash, shares of common stock or restricted stock, restricted stock units, other securities, other awards or other property.
+A performance award may be denominated or payable in cash, shares of common stock or restricted stock, restricted stock units, other securities, other awards or other property.
+The committee must determine the length of the performance period, establish the performance goals for the performance period, and determine the amounts of the performance awards for each participant no later than 90 days after the beginning of each performance period according to the requirements of Section 162(m) of the Internal Revenue Code.